 Hello, friends!
 Thanks so much for being here!
 Today, I’m talking to my dear friend Ashley Abercrombie who is a literal superwoman.
 She is a mother, wife, writer, speaker, and author of Rise of the Truth Teller.
-Ashley is so full of grace and our friendship has challenged me so much.
-In this episode, we chat about how you can live authentically without prematurely sharing your story, finding healing, and how you can handle confrontation and conflict.
+Ashley is so full of grace and I am so glad she is on the podcast taking about living authentically without prematurely sharing your story, finding healing, and how you can handle confrontation and conflict.

 - Growing up, people always came to her for advice, but she never felt comfortable taking off that mask to say that she needed help and advice too.